kdzwinel/Context/README.md

 + displaying status of each context in the popup (enabled-green/disabled-red/partial-yellow)
 + displaying status of extensions on the options page (enabled-red/disabled-green)
 + possibility to use extension icon instead of context icon
-+ possibility to create new context from 'New extension installed' dialog
 + preserving state of 'highlight ungrouped extensions' checkbox

 Bugs fixed: